Is a foreclosure crisis looming?

 Millions of Homeowners Are Not Making Their Mortgage Payments

-The various relief bills enacted over the past 12 months or so included protections for homeowners whose income or livelihoods were affected by COVID-19 and its fallout.
-This includes provisions that permitted homeowners to pause their mortgage payments until situations improve or the provision expires, which is later this year.
-As a result there are over 2.3 million homeowners who are presently not making their mortgage payments under this guidance.
+The various relief bills enacted over the past 24 months or so included protections for homeowners whose income or livelihoods were affected by COVID-19 and its fallout.
+This includes provisions that permitted homeowners to pause their mortgage payments until situations improve or the provision expired, which occurred late into 2021.
+As a result there were over 2.3 million homeowners who were not making their mortgage payments under this guidance.

 This relief, known as forbearance, has been critical in keeping the economy afloat while employment and wages recover.
-It has also allowed families to stay in their homes when making payments would have been impossible and likely would have led to foreclosure.
+It also allowed families to stay in their homes when making payments would have been impossible, which likely would have led to foreclosure.

 In addition to allowing homeowners to forgo mortgage payments while they get back on their feet, the government also paused foreclosure processing temporarily.
-Both the foreclosure moratorium and forbearance period expire in 2021.
+Both the foreclosure moratorium and forbearance period expired in 2021.

 What happens when homeowners must make payments again?

-While there is always a chance congress will extend the relief packages, when the forbearance period expires and millions of homeowners must start making their mortgage payment again, there are two major repercussions that will reverberate throughout the economy.
+While there is always a chance congress will extend, renew, or create new relief packages, when the forbearance period expires and millions of homeowners must start making their mortgage payment again, there are two major repercussions that will reverberate throughout the economy.

 The second major impact will come from homeowners who are able to make their payments once their forbearance period ends.
-Money that was being saved or, more likely, being spent will be shifted away from stimulating the economy.
+Money that was being saved or, more likely, being spent will be shifted away from stimulating the economy and back to making mortgage payments.
 Consumers have spent well during COVID, partly because of stimulus payments and mortgage forbearance.

 The government is keeping a close eye on all of this.
 The Consumer Financial Protection Bureau (CFPB) was tasked with monitoring lenders and servicers after the 2008 financial crisis.
 According to Reuters, the CFPB is requesting records from various mortgage servicers to assess the handling of forbearance requests and implementation.